deep-coast-eng/deep-coast-eng.github.io/_drafts/2026-03-29-private-home-surveillance-without-cloud.md

 - **Outdoor wiring and mounting.** Running Ethernet cable to exterior camera locations may require drilling, conduit, and weatherproofing.
 This varies by home and is outside the scope of this guide.
 - **Doorbell camera setup.** Reolink and Amcrest make PoE doorbells that work with this setup, but the integration is less polished than a dedicated guide would warrant.
-- **Offsite backup.** Syncing footage to a remote machine over Tailscale for redundancy is possible but adds complexity.
-This may be covered in a future guide.

 **Disclaimer:** This guide documents a working configuration based on the author's own testing.
 It is not endorsed by or affiliated with Reolink, Frigate, or Home Assistant.
 Camera placement and surveillance may be subject to local laws regarding recording in public or shared spaces.
 Check your local regulations before installing exterior cameras.